 No. The waiting room is not dangerous due to the protocols we are implementing within our practice.
 If you would prefer to wait in your car for your testing appointment, we would be happy to give you a call when the nurse is ready for you.
 We can also offer isolation waiting areas per your request.

 If you have a cough, we will ask you to wait in a designated separate space away from the main lobby.

 Can I still bring my friend, caregiver, family member or driver into the office with me?

-At this time we are urging all patients with scheduled appointments to come alone to their visit.
+At this time we are instructing all patients with scheduled appointments to come alone to their visit.
 If you have communication complications, please inquire about exceptions with our front desk.

 I have recently traveled from a Level 3 country – and I have flu-like symptoms.

-If you have recently traveled to areas where there are ongoing outbreaks of COVID-19 and develop fever with cough, shortness of breath within 14 days of your travel, or if you have had contact with someone who is suspected to have COVID-19, please stay home and call your Primary Care Provider or 1-877-ASK-VDH3 (Virginia Dept Health Corona Virus Information Line)
+If you have recently traveled and have developed any COVID-19 symptoms within 14 days of your travel, or if you have had contact with someone who is suspected to have COVID-19, please stay home and call your Primary Care Provider or 1-877-ASK-VDH3 (Virginia Dept Health Corona Virus Information Line)

 What is my risk of contracting coronavirus?

 According to the CDC: “The immediate risk of being exposed to this virus is still low for most Americans, but as the outbreak expands, that risk will increase.
 Cases of COVID-19 and instances of community spread are being reported in a growing number of states.
 People in places where ongoing community spread of the virus that causes COVID-19 has been reported are at elevated risk of exposure, with the level of risk dependent on the location."

 Masks are used to protect others from getting infected.
 As the majority of our patient population is already at high risk for health complications, we are instructing ALL who enter the facility to wear a mask covering both your nose and mouth, at all times.